BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise.md

 ## Tasks

-Complete the following five tasks.
+Complete the following three tasks. **A fourth task will be done during the work session**.

 {% hint style="info" %}
 Use the Rhinoceros file named CSDI_V_exercise.3dm.
 Then, answer the questions in the docx file.
 You will find all these files **here**.&#x20;